Record usage for billing with the API

 Rate limits

-The Meter Events endpoint allows 1000 calls per second in live mode, and one concurrent call per customer per meter.
+The meter event endpoint allows 1000 calls per second in live mode, and one concurrent call per customer per meter.
 If your service might exceed this limit, you can “bundle” your product into amounts.
-For example, if you charge per 1000 requests, base your product on “per 1k transactions” and send 1 usage record every 1000 times.
+For example, if you charge per 1000 requests, you can bundle your product into “per 1000 transactions” and then send 1 usage record every 1000 times.

-In test and sandbox mode, calls to the meter events
+In test mode and sandbox mode, calls to the meter event

 and meter event stream